flo-compbio/monet/README.md

 #### 4. Use pip to install the remaining dependencies and Monet itself

-Making sure your conda environment is still activated:
+Make sure your conda environment is still activated.
+Then install the following packages:

 ```sh
 (monet) $ pip install leidenalg scanpy monet